 Can I confess?
 I actually don’t mind doing laundry.
 But that’s because I have a secret.
-It’s the one laundry tip that changes everything.
-It gets the job done!
+And it changes everything.
+It’s one simple tip to make laundry so much easier and less overwhelming!

 I’d rather do laundry than a lot of other household chores.
 I like the feeling I get when the laundry is washed, dried, folded, and put away – in other words, finished.